 This has become so easy.
 No longer do you have to rely on a bulky travel guidebook.

-Travel information about every nook and cranny of this planet is available at the click of a mouse.
+International travel tips for beginners about every nook and cranny of this planet is available at the click of a mouse.

 - Do you have to dress in formals when dining on a cruise ship?